brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ![Charts](../img/charts4.jpg)

-Select the datasource __"Sample_Supplies"__ and then select the __"sales"__ collection to have some familiar data to build a chart against.
+Select the datasource __"Sample_Supplies"__ and then select the __"sales"__ collection to have some familiar data to build a chart against.  __Note:__ you must select the collection with a check in the __"Checkbox"__ to the right of the collection name.

 ![Charts](../img/charts5.jpg)

 Now we build our chart.
-We will select a circular chart type.
+The process begins by slecting the datasource we just created above.
+The drop list for datasources is in the upper left hand of the charts development screen.
+Once the datasource is selected, we will select a circular chart type.
 We name the chart __"Item Quantity by Customer Age."__  Drag customer.age into the __"Label"__ category.
 Set the binning on and the numeric value to 25.
 This will break the age demographic into groups of 25 years.

 Next we expand the items array and select __"quantity"__, and drag the field into the __"Arc"__ category of the graph.
 Be sure to __"unwind"__ the array and sum the quantity for each item.
 This is how charts handles nested array values, the __"Unwind"__ function flattens the array and allows you to access each individual value.